cado-security/product-help/docs/cado-response/discovery-import/cado-host/deploy.md

 # How to deploy Cado Host

-## Deploy through Cado Response Platform
+## Deploy through Cado Platform
 In order to deploy Cado Host, you can choose from one of the following deployment methods:
-1. Use the **Script Builder** from within the Cado Response Platform.
-This allows you to build a script which can be run on any supported device, upload the triage artifacts to cloud storage and automatically process the data into Cado Response.
+1. Use the **Script Builder** from within the Cado Platform.
+This allows you to build a script which can be run on any supported device, upload the triage artifacts to cloud storage and automatically process the data into Cado.
 2. Use the **Direct Download** method.
-This allows customers to download and run Cado Host independent of running Cado Response.
+This allows customers to download and run Cado Host independent of running Cado.

 ### Using Script Builder
-In order to deploy Cado Host via the Script Builder in the Cado Response platform, follow the instructions below.
+In order to deploy Cado Host via the Script Builder in the Cado platform, follow the instructions below.
 Note that when using the Script Builder in AWS, the pre-signed URLs and API keys expire 2 hours after being generated and AWS enforces a limit of 5GB total upload size.

 :::caution
 Ensure that the devices on which the scripts will be run have HTTPS access to the AWS S3 endpoint.
 For example: `https://<BUCKET_NAME>.s3.amazonaws.com/`